SIVAPRAKASHK3/M2_HomeAutomation/5_Report/README.md

 * As per your command the operation occurs.
 ## simulation 2
 #
+* The pot is temperature sensor if it is greater than 35 degeree celcius fan will turn on else return to off state
 * The switch is assumed as ir sensor it will detect motion.
 * If any one presenst it will send high signal.
 * Else it will signal low signal.